rdat5/Balance-Point/README.md

 ### Dependencies

-* Developed and tested on Blender 3.4, may work on older versions
+* Developed and tested on Blender 4.2

 ### Installing